 Seeing the increasing demand, latelyit has been observed that a large number of coaching centres for IELTS, PTE& TOEFL have immerged in the town; however most of them lacks in quality, resources, appropriate method of training and Instructors with commitment, which could jeopardise one’s career.

 Hence, seeing the increasing demand for quality training, we have launched multiple IELTS, TOEFL and PTE training batches in the mornings and evenings through our certified, experienced and matured team of instructors.

 GEPSI has always been well-known for providing a unique platform.

-Our IELTS training is offered with few important and noticeable features:
+Emerging as best IELTS classes in Ahmedabad, our IELTS training is offered with few important and noticeable features: